GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (115) .md

 **At Higher Tiers**: Each tier beyond minimum increases the length by 3 yards in addition to the above mentioned benefit.
 You may instead choose to increase the range of the spell by 3 yards for any tiers above minimum.

 **Critical Failure**: You knockback yourself in a random direction as though you were affected by the spell's effect and gain a point of spell sickness.

+#### Vile Vibration

+**Minimum Tier**: 2

+**Casting Time**: 2 actions

+**Range**: 3 yards

+**Effect**: You produce a shockwave of disresonate energy waves, which inflicts a sonic against evrything within range.
+You are vulnerable until the end of the round.

+**At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's range by 1 yard.

+**Critical Failure**: You still produce the shockwave, but it suffers a -4 penalty to the attack roll, but you are also attacked while still being vulnerable until the end of the round.

 #### Vlepancy